 Technically not a melon, the sweet, mild-flavored pepino is a member of the nightshade plant family, related to the tomato, potato and eggplant.
+In fact their Spanish name, pepino dulce, simply means "sweet cucumber."
 When ripe, pepinos are aromatic and have a delicate, lightly sweet flavor with notes of cucumber, honeydew melon and cantaloupe.
 A versatile fruit, pepinos may be eaten fresh or used in a range of dishes.

 Fresh and Ripe, Plain and Simple